ctasca/mage2-behave/README.md

     git clone https://github.com/ctasca/mage2-behave.git
    ```

-    Navigate to the project directory where you want to setup the virtual environment and run:
+    Navigate to the project directory where you want to set up the virtual environment and run:

     ```bash
     cd <magento_root>/mage2-behave